Inpassor/yii2-realplexor/README.md

 Yii::$app->realplexor
 ```

+To get detailed information about properties and methods of the Realplexor
+application component, please read documentation for [Realplexor PHP API](https://github.com/Inpassor/realplexor).

+## Client-side

 To implement Realplexor client-side use \inpassor\assets\JqueryRealplexor
+asset (it included in the dependancies for this package, so just use it),
-asset, that refers to bower package
+that refers to bower package
 [inpassor-jquery-realplexor](https://github.com/Inpassor/jquery-realplexor)